reduxjs/redux/docs/advanced/AsyncActions.md

 }

 export function fetchPostsIfNeeded(reddit) {

+  // Note that the function also receives getState()
+  // which lets you choose what to dispatch next.

+  // This is useful for avoiding a network request if
+  // a cached value is already available.

   return (dispatch, getState) => {
     if (shouldFetchPosts(getState(), reddit)) {
       // Dispatch a thunk from thunk!